sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 Internal server error.
 ***

-## `Update an Authorization Code Client`
+## `Update an authorization code client`

-Update an Authorization Code Client.
-It can take up to one hour
-            for update to manifest in the authentication process.
+Update an authorization code client.
+It can take up to one hour for update to manifest in the authentication process.

 ### Request